Red birthmarks

 Exams and Tests

-A health care provider should examine all birthmarks.
-Diagnosis is based on how the birthmark looks.
+Your health care provider should examine all birthmarks.
+The diagnosis is based on how the birthmark looks.

 Tests to confirm deeper birthmarks include: